Bev-low/Bev-low.github.io/README.md

 This repository contains the source code for my personal portfolio website, hosted on GitHub Pages.
 The website serves as an introduction to my skills, projects, and experience in Computer Engineering, programming, and other related fields.
 It is a central hub for all my work, including project details, technical skills, and ways to contact me.

 ## Website URL
-The website is live and can be accessed at: [https://yourusername.github.io](https://bev-low.github.io/)
+The website is live and can be accessed at: [Portfolio Website](https://bev-low.github.io/)

 ## Features
 - About Me: An introduction about who I am, my background, and career goals.